iWinston/typeorm-plus/docs/logging.md

 }
 ```

-There are few other options you can use:
+There are other options you can use:

-* `query` - enables all query logging
+* `query` - log all queries
-* `error` - enables failed query error logging
+* `error` - log all failed queries and error
-* `schema` - enables schema build process logging
+* `schema` - log the schema build process
-* `warn` - enables internal orm warning messages logging
+* `warn` - log internal orm warnings
-* `info` - enables internal orm informative messages logging
+* `info` - log internal orm informative messages
-* `log` - enables internal orm log messages logging
+* `log` - log internal orm log messages

-You can specify as many of logging options as needed.
+You can specify as many options as needed.
 If you want to enable all logging you can simply specify `logging: "all"`:

 ```typescript